Upcoming Social Events:

 - Practice your English conversation skills with native English speakers!

 - 4:30 – 5:30 pm

-- Join your friends in the ELC for a tour of the South Congress district.
+- Join your friends and classmates in the ELC for fun playing bowling and billiards (or pool in the US).

 Bullock Texas State History Museum